Suryateja34/Suryateja34-Machine-learning/README.md

 - 👀 I’m interested in ...Machine learning and data science
 - 🌱 I’m currently learning ...Data science , data structures and algorithms,machine learning
 - 💞️ I’m looking to collaborate on ...Machine learning
-- 📫 How to reach me ...you can contact through Whatsapp : 9573788477

 <!---
 Suryateja34/Suryateja34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.